aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

     # Disable low voltage warning
     avoid_warnings=1

 Save the file and reboot the Raspberry Pi.
-You can do this remotely:
+You can do this from your SSH connection by typing:

     sudo reboot

 This will deal with the lighthing bolt symbol.
 You may find you still see a grey warning box.
 If this is the case, you can disable this too:

-    sudo apt-get remove lxplug-ptbatt
+    sudo apt-get -y remove lxplug-ptbatt

+This change will take effect after another reboot.

 ## Install unclutter

 Unclutter is a little program to hide the mouse pointer, to prevent it getting in the way when you don't need it.
 We're going to use this to keep our dashboard lovely and tidy.

-    sudo apt-get install unclutter
+    sudo apt-get -y install unclutter

 ## Create a links file